ryanstraits/ryanstraits.github.io/_posts/2008-07-26-the-pushpull-of-givetake.md

 After I calmed down a little bit, I came to the conclusion that I was trying harder than I should be.
 Shouldn't a decent relationship be sometimes push and sometimes pull?
 How about that whole giving and receiving bit we've heard our whole lives?
 Shouldn't there be some level of reciprocation?
 I was pulling on the rope and only feeling slack.
 One-way relationships go nowhere fast, I've begun to find.

-So I looked at what a true, healthy friendship should look like. "iron sharpening iron" was as good a place to start as any.
+So I looked at what a true, healthy friendship should look like.
+"Iron sharpening iron" was as good a place to start as any.
 It's pretty elemental, really.
 See, for iron to sharpen iron it has to be just as hard as the piece that needs sharpening.
 They need to have equal strength; there has to be something there to push back on.
 There's a time for one side to sharpen the other but also a time for it to receive sharpening as well.

 I have a select few friendships that I actually feel sharpened by when we part company.
 This whole revelation of sorts has brought to light more clearly who those friends are and has given me a new level of respect and love for them.
 So, rather than putting so much effort into salvaging lopsided relationships, I'm focusing now on making sure I don't become a lousy friend to those who deserve to get something back.